Disputes Arising from Real Estate Lease Agreements

 If the landlord fails to pay rent, the tenant should first send a written demand for payment.
 If the issue persists, the tenant may take the matter to court for debt recovery and possible lease termination.

-How to protect yourself from financially unreliable tenants?
+How can a landlord protect against financially unreliable tenants?

-Why is a lease agreement necessary when renting property?
+Is a written lease agreement required when renting property in Belarus?

 News